OctopusDeploy/docs/docs/infrastructure/windows-targets/troubleshooting-tentacles.md

 position: 63
 ---

-All of the 'classic' problems of TCP networking: firewalls, proxies, timeouts, DNS issues and so-on can affect Octopus Tentacles.
-This guide will help to track down these issues when either a machine cannot be "Discovered" (Listening Tentacle) or "Registered" (Polling Tentacle)with the Octopus installation, or a previously working machine fails to health-check with errors from the networking stack.
+All of the 'classic' problems of TCP networking: firewalls, proxies, timeouts, DNS issues, and so-on can affect Octopus Tentacles.
+This guide will help to track down these issues when either a machine cannot be "Discovered" (Listening Tentacles) or "Registered" (Polling Tentacles) with the Octopus server, or a previously working machine fails a health-check with errors from the networking stack.

 ## Restart the Octopus and Tentacle Services

 Before following the steps below, it can be worthwhile to restart the Octopus and Tentacle services, and refresh the browser you're using to connect to the Octopus Web Portal.
 Neither action *should* fix a communication problem, but sometimes they can help flush a problem out.

+### Restart the Octopus Service

+Open the Octopus Manager app, and select **Restart**.

+Alternatively, open the **Services** app, find **OctopusDeploy**, and click restart.

+### Restart the Tentacle Service

+Open the Tentacle Manager app, and select **Restart**.

+Alternatively, open the **Services** app, find **OctopusDeploy Tentacle**, and click restart.

 ## Uninstall Tentacles